qwwqe/tcsuite/README.md

 - [ ] Unify object instantiation and implementation interfaces for sub-components (lexicon/zhtwlexicon, fetcher/libertyfetcher, tokenizer/zhtwtokenizer, etc)
 - [ ] Add callback to Fetchers (for immediate tokenization)
 - [x] Add tokenization tables to DB
-- [ ] Improve efficiency in conversion from original_content to tokenized_content
+- [x] Improve efficiency in conversion from original_content to tokenized_content
+- [ ] Scrape by json api